 - Initial assessment of service needs - Develop a comprehensive, individualized housing stability plan. - Payments for bed nights in a hotel or transitional housing program. - Monthly rent payments - Monthly utilities payments - 7.
 Provide interpretation and translation services, oral and/or written, to Ryan White eligible clients.
 Services will be provided by qualified linguistic services providers and will comply with the National Standards for Culturally and Linguistically Appropriate Services (CLAS) as a component of HIV service delivery between the healthcare provider and the client.
 These services will be provided as needed to facilitate communication between the provider and client and/or support delivery of Ryan White HIV/AIDS Program eligible services. - 8.
-Provide Medical Case Management activities focused on improving health outcomes in support of the HIV care continuum.
-Activities included as follows: - Initial assessment of service needs - Develop a comprehensive, individualized care plan - Timely and coordinated access to medically appropriate levels of health and support services and care continuum - Continuous client monitoring to assess the efficacy of the care plan - Re-evaluation of the care plan at least every 6 months with adaptations as necessary - Ongoing assessment of the client's and other key family members' needs and personal support systems - Treatment adherence counseling to ensure readiness for and adherence to complex HIV treatments

-- Client-specific advocacy and/or review of utilization of service benefits counseling by assisting eligible clients in obtaining access to other public and private programs - 9.
 Provide non-emergency transportation services that enable an eligible client to access or be retained in core medical or support services.
-Medical transportation may be provided through: - Use of company vehicle to provide transportation services - Contracts with providers of transportation services - Purchase and distribute MTA tokens to clients as needed. - Purchase and distribute parking vouchers to clients as needed to attend medical appointments. - Purchase gas vouchers to reimburse mileage to clients to attend medical appointments. - 10.
+Medical transportation may be provided through: - Use of company vehicle to provide transportation services - Contracts with providers of transportation services - Purchase and distribute MTA tokens to clients as needed. - Purchase and distribute parking vouchers to clients as needed to attend medical appointments. - Purchase gas vouchers to reimburse mileage to clients to attend medical appointments. - 9.
 Provide Outpatient Mental Health (psychological and psychiatric) screening, assessment, diagnosis, treatment, and counseling services with clients living with HIV.
-Mental Health services are based on a treatment plan and provided by a mental health professional licensed or authorized within the state to render such services. - 11.
-Provide Non-Medical Case Management activities focused on providing guidance and assistance in accessing medical, social, community, legal, financial, public and private programs and other needed services.
-Activities included as follows: - Initial assessment of service needs - Develop a comprehensive, individualized care plan - Continuous client monitoring to assess the efficacy of the care plan - Re-evaluation of the care plan at least every 6 months with adaptations as necessary - Ongoing assessment of the client's and other key family members' needs and personal support systems - 12.
-Provide outpatient diagnostic, preventive and therapeutic Oral Health Services to be rendered by dental health care professionals, including general dental practitioners, dental specialists, dental hygienists and licensed dental assistants. - 13.
+Mental Health services are based on a treatment plan and provided by a mental health professional licensed or authorized within the state to render such services.

+- 10. Provide Non-Medical Case Management activities focused on providing guidance and assistance in accessing medical, social, community, legal, financial, public and private programs and other needed services.
+Activities included as follows: - Initial assessment of service needs - Develop a comprehensive, individualized care plan - Continuous client monitoring to assess the efficacy of the care plan - Re-evaluation of the care plan at least every 6 months with adaptations as necessary - Ongoing assessment of the client's and other key family members' needs and personal support systems - 11.
+Provide outpatient diagnostic, preventive and therapeutic Oral Health Services to be rendered by dental health care professionals, including general dental practitioners, dental specialists, dental hygienists and licensed dental assistants. - 12.
 Provide outpatient services for the treatment of drug or alcohol use disorders.
-Services include: - Screening - Assessment - Diagnosis and/or Treatment of substance use disorder, including: Pretreatment/recovery readiness programs - Harm reduction - · Behavioral health counseling associated with substance use disorder - Outpatient drug-free treatment and counseling - Medication assisted therapy - Neuro-psychiatric pharmaceuticals - Relapse prevention
+Services include: - Screening - Assessment - Diagnosis and/or Treatment of substance use disorder, including: Pretreatment/recovery readiness programs - Harm reduction - Behavioral health counseling associated with substance use disorder - Outpatient drug-free treatment and counseling - Medication assisted therapy - Neuro-psychiatric pharmaceuticals - Relapse prevention